fangpinsern/blog/content/posts/using-cloudflare-workers-for-form-submission/index.md

 Lastly, `Origin` checks with the server what hostnames are allowed to access the resource.

 This preflight request is sent through the `OPTION` method with only headers.
-For example, if the following headers is the response to the request:
+For example, if the following headers are the response to the request:

 ```json
 {